WhereIsBaron/TimetableSystem/README2.md

 ✅ Provide general suggestions or feedback (optional)
 ______________________________________________________________________________________________________________________________________________

 📌 **License — Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**

-You are free to:
+**You are free to**:

 ✅ Share — copy and redistribute the material in any medium or format

 ✅ Adapt — remix, transform, and build upon the material

-Under the following terms:
+**Under the following terms**:

-Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+**Attribution**: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 Credit must clearly state:

-Author: Andrew Peter John Langeveldt
+**Author**: Andrew Peter John Langeveldt

-Contact: andrewpjlangeveldt@gmail.com or barontc@gmail.com
+**Contact**: andrewpjlangeveldt@gmail.com or barontc@gmail.com

-NonCommercial: You may not use the material for commercial purposes.
+**NonCommercial**: You may not use the material for commercial purposes.
 Commercial use, including but not limited to selling, sublicensing, or using this software in commercial products, is strictly prohibited without prior written consent from the author.

 No Additional Restrictions: You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
 ______________________________________________________________________________________________________________________________________________